rimutaka/lambda-debugger-runtime-emulator/README.md

 6. Fire the test event in the proxy lambda

 Your local client will read the message from `LAMBDA_PROXY_REQ` queue, send a response to `LAMBDA_PROXY_RESP` queue and exit.
 The proxy lambda will wait for a response and finish its execution as soon as it arrives or time out.

+## Large payloads and data compression

+The proxy Lambda function running on AWS and the client running on the dev's machine send JSON payload to SQS.
+The size of the payload is [limited to 262,144 bytes by SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-messages.html).
+To get around this limitation the client may compress the JSON payload using [flate2 crate](https://crates.io/crates/flate2) and send it as an encoded Base58 string.
+The encoding/decoding happens automatically at both ends.
+Only large messages are compressed because it takes up to a few seconds in debug mode.